Mahdi-Moosa/Domain_Plot/README.md

 Command to run the script: *python Domain_Plot.py input_file_with_protein_annotation.json*

 # Domain_Plot.ipynb
 Jupyter notebook, does the same thing as aforementioned python script.
-Also,
+Also, has an additional cell to convert svg file to pdf.

 ## Requirements
 1. matplotlib